astsu777/dotfiles/config/openbox/README.md

 * Keybindings to tile windows in certain ways

 # Dependencies
-The following packages are necessary in order to run this build of LeftWM properly:
+The following packages are necessary in order to run this build of Openbox properly:

 * openbox
 * ttf-jetbrains-mono